Your browser is not supported for this experience.

 We recommend using Chrome, Firefox, Edge, or Safari.

-Lafayette, LA is at the heart of Louisiana’s Cajun & Creole Country, an area known for their unique blend of Cajun, Creole, Zydeco and modern music.
-During the fall and spring Lafayette, LA becomes a music mecca with free concert series held Wednesday through Friday.
+Lafayette, LA is at the heart of Louisiana’s Cajun & Creole Country, an area known for their unique blend of Cajun, Creole, Zydeco, and modern music.
+During the fall and spring Lafayette, LA becomes a music mecca with a free concert series held Wednesday through Friday.

 Lafayette's blog showcasing the food, music, culture and history at the heart of Cajun & Creole Country.